All Episodes

 I'm willing to die for America.

-Like, I have these conversations, because this is like a pretty patriotic part of your country, the reason I wouldn't desecrate a flag or disparage America is out of respect for other people and out of respect for what those situations are.
+The reason I wouldn't desecrate a flag or disparage America is out of respect for other people and out of respect for what those symbols mean to the people that revere them.

 But from where I am, a country is a construct, whether it's North Korea, America, England, they're all constructs and those constructs benefit the elites that are at the top of the hierarchical structures.

-So like, and but I don't, I recognize they're successful and I recognize that.
+But I recognise they're successful and I recognise that.

 And I like the endeavor of this documentary.